Xunnamius/unified-utils/packages/remark-sort-definitions/README.md

 [8]: https://npm.im/remark
 ```

-Now all the unused definitions have been deleted.
+Now all the definitions have been sorted.
 Nice!

 ### Using `algorithm`